Maozheng6/Maozheng/README.md

 [Google scholar](https://scholar.google.com/citations?hl=en&user=3wbgHbIAAAAJ)

 ## Introduction
 I'm a computer science PhD candidate focusing on multi-modal human-computer interaction on mobile devices.
-I've published a few papers in CHI, UIST, and IUI.
-I've interned at Meta and Google.
+I have a few publications in CHI, UIST, and IUI.
+I interned at Meta and Google.
 I've built multiple end-to-end mobile applications with multi-modal input and machine learning backend for enhanced interaction experience.
 I have 3 years experience of Android development, 2 years experience of iOS development, 3 years experience of deep learning, and 0.5 year experience of Unity development for VR.
 I have worked with touch, voice, eye gaze, and wristband input.
-And I've worked on LLM fine-tuning, CNN training and implementing machine learning models on Android/iOS devices.
+And I have experience with LLM fine-tuning, CNN training and implementing machine learning models on Android/iOS devices.
 ## Internship experience

 **Student researcher, Google, Mountain View, CA**<br/>